eparedes90/Dashboard_HumanResourcesAnalytics/README.md

 * Answer these questions:
   - Which are the percentages of presence, work from home and sick leave by employee and by month?
   - Is there a trend in these three indicators?
-  - Which day of the week has the highest percentage of these three indicators?
+  - Which day of the week has the highest percentage for these three indicators?

 ## Strategy
 * Load and tranform the data